-Fluoride helps in keeping teeth healthy.
-Fluoride is the most popular ingredient in almost all existing toothpaste brands because it does a great job at fighting tooth decay and in helping repair teeth.
+Fluoride helps keep teeth healthy.
+Fluoride is the most popular ingredient in almost all existing toothpaste brands because it does a great job of fighting tooth decay and helping repair teeth.

 Different Kinds of Topical Fluorides

 Topical fluorides can be applied either professionally or through self-application.
 Professional topical fluorides are the ones applied by dental professionals.
-They usually involve the use of high fluoride concentration products ranging from 5000-19000 ppm which is equivalent to 5-9 mg F/ml.
-On the other hand, self-applied topical fluorides are low fluoride concentration products ranging from 200-1000 ppm or 0.2-1 mg F/ml.
-Some examples are gels, mouthwash, and of course, toothpaste.
+They normally use high fluoride concentrations ranging from 5000–19000 ppm, which is equivalent to 5–9 mg F/mL.
+On the other hand, self-applied topical fluorides are low fluoride concentration products varying from 200 to 1000 ppm, or 0.2-1 mg F/mL.
+Some examples are gels, mouthwash, and, of course, toothpaste.

 Fluoride For Children

 We respect your decisions regarding fluoride.
-We believe that the best way for you to make an informed decision is having an open and honest discussion about the potential risks, benefits and alternative options.
+We believe that the best way for you to make an informed decision is to have an open and honest discussion about the potential risks, benefits, and alternative options.
 Please give us a call or come in for a visit, and we can answer any questions or concerns you may have regarding fluoride.

 Are you looking for different types of dental treatment?
 Visit our NE Calgary dentist or schedule an appointment today!